benitomartin/benitomartin/README.md

 &nbsp;

-Currently working as an **Independent Consultant**, **Teacher**, and **AI Course Developer** for Data Analytics and Data Science Bootcamps and Courses, and open for further cooperation opportunities!
+Currently working as an **Independent Consultant**, **Teacher**, and **Course Developer** for Data Analytics/Science ML and AI, and open for further cooperation opportunities!
 Additionally, I always keep developing personal projects.

 &nbsp;